JesperRusbjerg/trianglefun/README.md

 docker run -d --name trifront -p 4200:80 "INSERT DOCKER IMAGE TAG"

 docker run -d --name triback -p 4201:8080 "INSERT DOCKER IMAGE TAG"

+The frontend will now be available on localhost:4200 and the backend on localhost:4201